akivab/sptgui/README.md

 Acknowledgements
 ------------

-We thank the NIH (Grant HL. ?) for their financial support.
+We thank the NIH (Grant 7PN2EY016586-06) for their financial support.